 You’ll begin with a 10-minute easy swim, gradually increasing the effort (or Rate of Perceived Exertion, RPE) to a 6 out of 10 by the end of the warm-up.
 Then do a progressive pull prep set, which starts with a 200 and drops 25 each swim, so: 200, 175, 150, 125, 100, 75, 50, 25.
-Gradually build the effort to a 8-8.5 out of 10 by the 50 and 25.
+Gradually build the effort to an 8-8.5 out of 10 by the 50 and 25.
 Use a pull buoy and, depending on what swim training gear you’re used to, you might also want to include a front-mounted snorkel, ankle strap/band, and paddles.

 The main set sees the progressive pattern continuing with 8 x 100 or 8 x 150 (depending on time/fitness/preference), building effort every two intervals.
 By the final two intervals (#7 & #8) you should be working at a solid 8-9/10 RPE.
 Take 30 seconds rest between each 100 or 150.
 By increasing the effort/intensity every two swims, this forces you to really hone in on your pacing.
-You’ll want to make sure you control the effort in the opening intervals, otherwise by the time it comes to the final two you’ll be struggling.
+You’ll want to make sure you control the effort in the opening intervals, otherwise, by the time it comes to the final two you’ll be struggling.

 Wrap it up with a 200 easy freestyle/backstroke cool-down.